Diod-dev/New_Visualizer_Skeleton/README.md

 # New_Visualizer_Skeleton
- This has everything required to start a new project.
+This has everything required to start a new music-visualizer.

+ESP-32 code for hosting a webpage control panel coming soon!

+More patterns and LED functions coming soon!

-More info coming here soon!
+More info on how to use this code coming soon!

+Have any questions, join us in the Discord! https://discord.gg/AECN24q